MicrosoftDocs/fabric-docs/docs/data-science/tutorial-data-science-explore-notebook.md

 1. Perform exploratory data analysis using seaborn on the New York taxi yellow cab dataset.
 We do this by visualizing a trip duration variable against other categorical and numeric variables.

 ## Follow along in notebook
 The python commands/script used in each step of this tutorial can be found in the accompanying notebook: **02 -Explore and Visualize Data using Notebooks**.
+Be sure to [attach a lakehouse to the notebook](tutorial-data-science-prepare-system.md#attach-a-lakehouse-to-the-notebooks) before executing it.

 ## Visualize and analyze